All guides

 Step 1: Evaluate Your Evidence (1–4 weeks)

-Key question: has your profile strengthened since the O-1 approval?
+Has your profile strengthened since the O-1 approval?
 New publications, higher compensation, broader product impact, or leadership promotions all strengthen the EB-1A case.

 Step 2: File I-140 Petition (1 day to prepare, then 15 business days with premium)